solargate/grom/docs/admin/install.md

 # Install and run

 Install Grom from a GitHub release or build from source.
-For configuration details (TLS, storage, federation, mailer / password reset), see [Configuration](configuration.md).
+For configuration details (TLS, storage, federation, mailer / password reset, captcha), see [Configuration](configuration.md).

 ## Download from GitHub Releases